Expertise

 • Fines can be imposed on authorities and public entities (and the highest fine to date was imposed against an authority).

-• Fines > Litigation: Fines appear to be more significant than litigation, changes are unlikely due to high costs / long time involved for legal proceedings.
+• Fines > Litigation: Fines appear to be more significant than litigation in the context of measures against alleged violations, changes are unlikely due to high costs / long time involved for legal proceedings.

 Fining practice

-Trend: to date, have the national data protection authorities in Bulgaria focused on certain types of non-compliance with data protection law, or have the authorities stated that they will investigate certain types of non-compliance more closely in future?
+Trend: Have the national data protection authorities in Bulgaria focused on certain types of non-compliance with data protection law so far or have the authorities announced that they will investigate certain types of non-compliance more closely in the future (e.g. incorrect use of cookie banners, monitoring of employees - possibly also due to - Covid related home office, etc.)?
 Do you see a focus on certain industries/sectors?
 If so, which ones?

-It cannot be clearly concluded whether the Bulgarian Commission for Personal Data Protection ("Комисия за защита на личните данни", “CPDP”) deliberately focuses on certain types of violations.
-However, it may be observed that most of the fines have been issued mainly due to violation of the principles of the processing of personal data (Art.
+It appears that proceedings before the Bulgarian Commission for Personal Data Protection ("Комисия за защита на личните данни", “CPDP”) are most often initiated on the basis of complaints from data subjects and it cannot be clearly concluded whether the CPDP deliberately focuses on certain types of violations.
+However, it can be observed that most of the fines have been issued mainly due to violation of the principles of the processing of personal data (Art.
 5 of the GDPR), or insufficient legal basis for data processing (Art.
 6 GDPR), or due to inappropriate level of security (Art.
 32 GDPR), as well as matters related to failure on the part of controllers to respond in compliance with the statutory requirements to data subjects' requests for the exercising of their rights.

-Overall, what was the most significant fine in Bulgaria to date (please specify the recipient, the amount, the type of violation, the sector, and provide a brief summary)?
+Overall, what was the most significant fine in Bulgaria to date (please specify recipient, amount, type of violation, sector, brief summary)?
 Has the fine been challenged in court?
-If it has: was this successful, or what is the status of the proceedings?
+If yes: With success or what is the status of the proceedings?

 Aerial view of The Cathedral of the Assumption in Varna

-Organisation of authorities, procedure and publicising of fine proceedings
+Organisation of authorities and course of fine proceedings in Bulgaria

 How does a fine procedure work in Bulgaria?
 In particular: can the authority itself impose fines?
 How does the procedure work (e.g., notification as to the opening of proceedings (public/addressed to the company alone?), notification as to the intention to impose a fine (public/addressed to companies alone?), formal penalty notice)?
 What legal remedies are possible against an imposed fine?

-Administrative proceedings are governed by national law, in particular the Bulgarian Administrative Violations and Penalties Act and the Bulgarian Administrative Procedure Code.
-The authority initiates proceedings at the request of a data subject or may initiate proceedings on its own merits.
+• Administrative proceedings are governed by general national law, in particular the Bulgarian Administrative Violations and Penalties Act and the Bulgarian Administrative Procedure Code.
+The authority shall initiate proceedings at the request of a data subject or may initiate proceedings on its own merits.
 If the facts of the case require more clarification, the CPDP may request that the involved parties provide additional proof/information.
 The respective data controller or data processor may provide its views on both factual and legal aspects of the case.
-The authority carefully considers these before reaching its decision.
-This may, inter alia, involve the imposing of an administrative fine for data protection violations.
+The authority must carefully consider these before reaching its decision.

-Companies may appeal against administrative fines with the competent administrative courts within 14 days of being notified.
+• Companies may appeal the decisions of the CPDP with the competent administrative courts within 14 days of being notified.

-When fines are imposed by the data protection authority: Where does the money go? (e.g., State treasury, the budget belonging to the authority)?
+When fines are imposed by the data protection authority: Where does the money go? (e.g., the state treasury, the authority's budget)?

-The proceeds from any pecuniary penalties and fines imposed by the Commission are credited to the budget of the CPDP.
+The proceeds from fines imposed by the CPDP are credited to the budget of the CPDP.

 Is there a common, official calculation methodology for fines in Bulgaria (such as the fining models in the Netherlands or Germany)?